Renias Mhlongo and Alex van den Heever are from two completely different worlds.

 Over 25 years they have built a relationship of deep respect and mutual reward.

 I listened to their story this week.
 It moved me and it got me thinking.

 Alex is of 14th generation Afrikaans heritage.
-His great great grandfather introduced Afrikaans into the Cape Colony in the late 1800’s.
+His great-great grandfather introduced Afrikaans into the Cape Colony in the late 1800’s.
 Renias is an 18th generation Shangaan.
-His family was painfully evicted from the Kruger National Park in the 1960’s.
+His family was painfully evicted from the Kruger National Park region in the early 1960’s.

 It is unlikely they would ever have met.

-But Alex went to work at Londolozi Game Reserve as a safari guide.
-He was paired with Renias, who was by then a seasoned and experienced wildlife tracker.
+But Alex went to work at the Sabi Sands Game Reserve as a safari guide.
+Here he met Renias, who was by then a seasoned and experienced wildlife tracker.

 Alex was 19.
 He was enthusiastic but inexperienced.

 He needed Renias.

 He needed to learn from him to be any good at his job.
 But he was also curious.
 He wanted to learn about Renias’ culture and the Shangaan way of life.